 World Meteorological Organization removes Nine-dash line after Vietnam’s protest

-The United Nations’ specialized agency removed Beijing’s so-called map shortly after flows of protest made by Vietnamese officials and netizens.
+The United Nations’ specialized agency removed Beijing’s so-called map shortly after flows of protests made by Vietnamese officials and netizens, including many from Hanoi.

 The World Meteorological Organization (WMO) has removed China’s unilaterally-claimed U-shape or Nine-dash line from its Facebook page after facing protest from Vietnam.